RatDog: History

 RatDog released their first and, to date, only studio album, Evening Moods in 2000.
 They released their only official live album Live at Roseland in 2001, although most of the soundboards from their concerts since the mid-2000s were made available for purchase after concerts and online.

 Throughout 2009 and 2010, original RatDog members Bob Weir, Rob Wasserman and Jay Lane periodically performed under the moniker Scaring the Children.

 From 2010 through 2013, the number of RatDog's performances were limited while Weir toured with Furthur.
-Ratdog played 2 shows in both January 2012 and August 2013.
+Ratdog played two shows in both January 2012 and August 2013.
 In September 2013 it was revealed by Primus bassist Les Claypool that RatDog would be "getting back together this next year", as Lane had chosen to leave Primus in order to rejoin RatDog.

 In February and March 2014, RatDog resumed more extensive touring, with Steve Kimock on lead guitar, Jeff Chimenti on keyboards, Jay Lane on drums, and two bass players, Robin Sylvester and Rob Wasserman.
 On August 10, 2014, Bob Weir and RatDog cancelled their summer and fall tour dates without explanation.
 Since early 2014 RatDog has been on hiatus while Bob Weir performs with Dead & Company.

 Original, and then-current, bassist Rob Wasserman died on June 29, 2016.
-On August 31st, 2016, Weir reunited Ratdog for a special tribute to Wasserman, at the Sweetwater Music Hall in Mill Valley, CA. Weir welcomed a number of guests to his show, including Steve Kimock, Mark Karan, Dave Ellis, Robin Sylvester, Jeff Chimenti and Jay Lane – all of whom were former and/or present members of RatDog.
+On August 31, 2016, Weir reunited Ratdog for a special tribute to Wasserman, at the Sweetwater Music Hall in Mill Valley, California.
+Weir welcomed a number of guests to his show, including Steve Kimock, Mark Karan, Dave Ellis, Robin Sylvester, Jeff Chimenti and Jay Lane – all of whom were former and/or present members of RatDog.
 The band also welcomed Lukas Nelson and DJ Logic, who each sat in with the RatDog ensemble.
 The event marked the first time that guitarist Mark Karan and saxophonist Dave Ellis had played together in years.
-Both Karan and Ellis joined RatDog in the late '90s, with Ellis leaving in 1999 and Karan staying on until 2012.
+Both Karan and Ellis joined RatDog in the late 1990s, with Ellis leaving in 1999 and Karan staying on until 2012.